DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-11-creating-a-new-provider-onboarding-form-and-accompanying-email.md

 # Adding your organisation

 We need some details from you to add your organisation to Publish and Manage.
-Please complete the following form: https://forms.office.com/e/ZUpgJKt0Qr
+Please complete the following form: [link to form].

 Once we’ve added your organisation, you’ll receive an email to let you know.